icomp4/csc311-group3/README.md

-## How to create an issue and branch
+## How to create an issue and branch:
 ### - Go to [issues](https://github.com/icomp4/csc311-group3/issues)
 ### - Give it a title and description (if necessary) and create the issue
 ### - Click the Create a branch button on the right side of the screen